 However, pretty much every UI designer can expect the following:

+As we touched on earlier, collaboration is an unavoidable aspect of UI design.
 At the start of the process especially, you can expect to work closely with both the client and the UX designer.
 UI is all about humans, after all, so you’ll need to spend some time getting to know the brand and its target user.
 What goals drive the user as they move around your interface, and what are their expectations?

-User research and personas tend to fall under UX - but it’s the UI designer’s job to take this information and run with it.
+User research and personas tend to fall under UX, but it’s the UI designer’s job to take this information and run with it.
 The UX designer will most likely provide you with a wireframe from which to work.

 Of course, a role in UI will require you to get very hands-on with design.
 This includes designing screens and creating visual touch points, as well as the interactivity behind them.
-UI designers are also responsible for ensuring consistency - so creating a style guide, or visual language, to be used across the board.
+UI designers are also responsible for ensuring consistency, so creating a style guide, or visual language, to be used across the board.

 So what might a UI designer expect to see on their to-do list?
 Let’s drill down to some specifics.